To my enduring shame, I–who always considered myself a fierce fighter–fled.

 He took my hand and looked up and me and, as always, was direct and honest: “We’re made of different stuff.”

-That is slightly less so now: this remarkable man taught me to be stronger, taught me how not to fear what nearly every human does, and taught me how to hope, no matter what’s left to hope for.
+That is slightly less so now: this remarkable man taught me to be stronger, taught me how not to fear what nearly every human does, and taught me how to hope, no matter the dimensions of what’s left to hope for.